The Cricut EasyPress 2 will be available to buy this Fall — are you excited yet?

 It’ll come as no surprise to all you that have read this far that we are major fans of the EasyPress 2.

 In our view, it completely delivers on its promise to be the best compromise between an iron and a traditional heat press, and it’s certainly much more sophisticated than the original.

 The Cricut EasyPress 2 is easy and efficient to use, delivers lasting and effective results, and is super safe and fun to boot.
 What more could you want?

 Those looking to produce industrial/professional levels of HTV designs likely won’t find it enough of a workhorse, but the Medium and Jumbo sizes will be a great fit for every hobbyist crafter.

 Where to Buy the Cricut EasyPress 2

-The EasyPress 2 was announced at the Mountain Makeathon at the end of July by CEO Ashish Arora, and is due to be released in Fall 2018.
+The EasyPress 2 was announced at the Mountain Makeathon at the end of July by CEO Ashish Arora, and released in September 2018.